-I must admit, when I first laid eyes on this thing I didn’t have high hopes.
+I must admit, when I first laid eyes on the Super Fresco Easy Trimmer, I didn’t have high hopes.
 It’s a knife if a plastic box, it’s really light and feels a bit like it might break.
 I was given a couple pointers before I began to use it.

 ‘Change the snap off the blade to what ever I normally use’ and a demo vid of how to angle the box to get a closer cut.